AndroidPatch/APatchDocs/docs/apm-guide.md

 "
 ```

-In this example, the `$MODPATH/system/app/YouTube` and `$MODPATH/system/app/Bloatware` directories will be automatically created and then the `setfattr -n trusted.overlay.opaque -v y $MODPATH/system/app/YouTube` and `setfattr -n trusted.overlay.opaque -v y $MODPATH/system/app/Bloatware` commands will be executed.
-After the module takes effect, the `/system/app/YouTube` and `/system/app/Bloatware` directories will be replaced with empty ones.
+This list will automatically create the directories `$MODPATH/system/app/YouTube` and `$MODPATH/system/app/Bloatware`, and then execute `setfattr -n trusted.overlay.opaque -v y $MODPATH/system/app/YouTube` and `setfattr -n trusted.overlay.opaque -v y $MODPATH/system/app/Bloatware`.
+After the module takes effect, `/system/app/YouTube` and `/system/app/Bloatware` will be replaced with empty directories.

-:::tip DIFFERENCES WITH MAGISK
+::: tip DIFFERENCES WITH MAGISK
-The APatch systemless mechanism is implemented via kernel OverlayFS, while Magisk currently uses bind mount.
-There is a huge difference between these two implementations, but the end goal is essentially the same: to modify the `/system` file without changing the `/system` physical partition.
+APatch's systemless mechanism is implemented through the kernel's OverlayFS, while Magisk currently uses magic mount (bind mount).
+These two implementation methods have significant differences, but the ultimate goal is the same: modifying `/system` files without physically modifying the `/system` partition.
 :::

-If you are interested in OverlayFS, it is recommended to read the Linux Kernel's [documentation on OverlayFS](https://docs.kernel.org/filesystems/overlayfs.html).
+If you're interested in OverlayFS, it's recommended to read the Linux Kernel's [documentation on OverlayFS](https://docs.kernel.org/filesystems/overlayfs.html).

 ### system.prop